bbepis/XUnity.AutoTranslator/README.md

 UseStaticTranslations=True       ;Indicates whether or not to use translations from the included static translation cache OverrideFont=                    ;Overrides the fonts used for texts when updating text components.
 NOTE: Only works for UGUI WhitespaceRemovalStrategy=TrimPerNewline ;Indicates how whitespace/newline removal should be handled before attempting translation.
 Can be ["TrimPerNewline", "AllOccurrences"]
+ResizeUILineSpacingScale=        ;A decimal value that the default line spacing should be scaled by during UI resizing, for example: 0.80.
+NOTE: Only works for UGUI
+ForceUIResizing=True             ;Indicates whether the UI resize behavior should be applied to all UI components regardless of them being translated.

 [Http]
 UserAgent=                       ;Override the user agent used by APIs requiring a user agent